wp-plugins/woocommerce-payment-gateway/readme.txt

 == Installation ==

-= Installing Inspire Commerce Gateway =
+= Installing The Payment Gateway Plugin =
 * Download the plugin zip file.
 * Login to your WordPress Admin.
 Click on Plugins | Add New from the left hand menu.
 * Click on the “Upload” option, then click “Choose File” to select the zip file from your computer.
 Once selected, press “OK” and press the "Install Now" button.